Entanglement transfer through the turbulent atmosphere

 In the case of photon-number-resolving detectors, the Bell parameter attains maximal values in the expected range (less than $2\sqrt{2}$ but larger than $2$) for small values of the squeezing parameter $\chi$ (see Fig.~\ref{Fig4}).
 The pronounced minimum near $\tanh\chi=0$ is caused by contributions from classical background radiation and dark counts.
 Similar to the case of Bell states, the fluctuating-loss channels preserve entanglement properties of light better than similar channels with standard (or slightly fluctuating) losses.
 This unexpected property is a consequence of contributions from random events with $\theta<\bar{\theta}$ in the postselected measurements, where $\theta=-\ln\eta$.

-The situation becomes different in the case of using on/off detectors (see Fig.~\ref{Fig5}).
-In the case of small fluctuations (or no fluctuations) of the transmission coefficients, the maximal value of the Bell parameter may attain values near zero for the whole range of the parameter $\chi$.
-This is caused by a strong sensitivity of this type of measurement with respect to noise counts.
+The situation becomes different in the case of larger mean numbers of noise counts, e.g. $N_\mathrm{nc}{=}10^{-5}$.
+We consider this example for on/off detectors, see Fig.~\ref{Fig5}.
+In the case of small fluctuations (or no fluctuations) of the transmission coefficients, the maximal value of the Bell parameter may attain values less then 2 for the whole range of the parameter $\chi$.
 When the turbulence parameter $\sigma$ becomes rather large, contributions from events with $\theta<\bar{\theta}$ in the postselected measurements are dominant.
 This explains the nonclassical values of the Bell parameter for strong turbulence.